Pets4Life Dog Training uses force-free positive reinforcement methods

 About Pets4Life Dog Training

-Cathy Beer is the Founder of Pets4Life, an education resource for cat and dog guardians, and a professional dog trainer located in Sydney’s North Shore.
+Cathy Beer is the Founder of Pets4Life, an education resource for cat and dog guardians, and a professional dog trainer located in Sydney’s lower North Shore.
 Cathy’s professional dog training qualification is a Cert IV in Companion Animal Services and a Delta Institute trainer.
 Cathy was a volunteer dog trainer instructor for four years at the Sydney All Breeds Dog Training Club in Concord, Sydney.
 Cathy is a member of the Pet Professional Guild Australia.

 Pets4Life Dog training services

-We understand there is a reason underlying every canine behaviour.
-If you notice a change in your dog’s behaviour from normally a calm temperament to ‘aggressive’ behaviour, take your dog to the vet for a check up, he may have an undiagnosed medical issue, which is causing pain.
-Your dog may be suffering from a form of anxiety that requires treatment.
+There is a reason underlying every canine behaviour.
+If you notice a sudden change in your dog’s behaviour from their normal calm temperament to ‘aggressive’ behaviour, take your dog immediately to the vet for a check up.
+Your dog may have an undiagnosed health issue, which is causing pain without you realising it.
+Your dog may be suffering from anxiety, which may require treatment.

-Every dog is an individual and learns new skills at their own pace.
+Every dog is an individual and they learn new skills at their own pace.
 Cathy will develop a training program that is tailored to your’s dog’s needs whether you have a new puppy or adopted a dog from a rescue group or shelter: